AntonLydike/riscemu/README.md

 Program exited with code 0
 ```

+The [`read` syscall](docs/syscalls.md) defaults to readline behaviour.
+Reading "true chunks" (ignoring newlines) is currently not supported.

 See the docs on [asembly](docs/assembly.md) for more detail on how to write assembly code for this emulator.
 See the [list of implemented syscalls](docs/syscalls.md) for more details on how to syscall.